mozilla/bedrock/docs/architecture/decisions/0008-move-demos-to-gcp.md

 ## Decision

-We have implemented a new, self-managed, approach to running demos, using a handful of Google Cloud Platform services: Cloud Build has triggers which monitor pushes to specific branches, and the builds either a Mozorg-Mode or Pocket-Mode container  from Bedrock, which Cloud Run then runs as a 'serverless' webapp.
+We have implemented a new, self-managed, approach to running demos, using a handful of Google Cloud Platform services.
+Cloud Build and Cloud Run are the most significant ones.

+Cloud Build has triggers which monitor pushes to specific branches, then builds a Bedrock container from the branch, using the appropriate env vars for Pocket or Mozorg use, including the SITE_MODE env var that specifies the mode Bedrock runs in.

+Cloud Run then deploys the built container as a 'serverless' webapp.
+By default, supervisord runs in the container, so it updates DB and L10N files automatically.

 This process is triggered by a simple push to a specific target branch. e.g. pushing code to mozorg-demo-2 will result in the relevant code being deployed in Mozorg mode to www-demo2.allizom.org, while pushing to pocket-demo-4 will deploy it to www-demo4.tekcopteg.com in Pocket mode.

-Evironment variables can also be set, via two dedicated env files in Bedrock, which are only used for demo services.
-Clashes are unlikely, but can still be managed with common sense.
+Environment variables can also be configured by developers, via two dedicated env files in the Bedrock codebase, which are only used for demo services.
+Clashes are unlikely, and can still be managed with common sense.

 ## Consequences